Roger Locher: Search and rescue

 The Yên Bái air base, about 60 mi northwest of Hanoi, was one of the most important and well-defended airbases in North Vietnam.
 The aircraft bombed and strafed around Yên Bái air base for two hours, reducing enemy opposition so that the helicopters could get in.
 Fortunately for the Americans, during the second half of May 1972 their increasingly fierce attacks on Yen Bai had forced elements of the VPAF 925th Fighter Regiment to relocate to Gia Lam Airfield.
-Capt.
-Ronald E. Smith and his wingman, Capt.
-Ross "Buck" Buchanan, in A-1Es, went in ahead to locate Locher.
-Antiaircraft fire aimed at the A1-Es, seen by both the pilots and Locher, served as a reference point to locate Locher, and the A-1Es returned to guide in the rescue helicopters.
+Captain Ronald E. Smith and his wingman, Capt.
+Ross "Buck" Buchanan, in A-1Hs, went in ahead to locate Locher.
+Antiaircraft fire aimed at the A-1Hs, seen by both the pilots and Locher, served as a reference point to locate Locher, and the A-1Hs returned to guide in the rescue helicopters.
 Smith told Locher to flash the first A-1 he saw with his signal mirror.
-Upon their return, Buck saw Locher's mirror flash, told Locher to "pop" his "smoke", and guided Capt Dale Stovall, piloting an HH-53C from the 40th Aerospace Rescue and Recovery Squadron, to Locher's position."Locher's flare went unseen, and Stovall overflew his position and had to double back.
+Upon their return, Buck saw Locher's mirror flash, told Locher to "pop" his "smoke", and guided Captain Dale Stovall, piloting an HH-53C from the 40th Aerospace Rescue and Recovery Squadron, to Locher's position."Locher's flare went unseen, and Stovall overflew his position and had to double back.
 Spotting the flash from Locher's signal mirror, Stovall hovered over the steep slope, rotors dangerously close to the trees, and lowered a jungle penetrator under enemy fire.
 Only when Locher rose out of the jungle canopy riding the jungle penetrator were all of the Americans sure it was him.
 Despite their proximity to Yen Bai air base, no aircraft were lost during Locher's rescue.
 "We shut down the war to go get Roger Locher," Stovall later said.

 Locher was flown back to Udorn.
 The first person to greet him was Vogt, who had flown up from Saigon in a T-39.
-Locher had successfully evaded capture for 23 days, a record for the Vietnam War.
+Locher had successfully evaded capture for 23 days, a record for the war.
 The evening of his return, he was greeted at the Officers Club by hundreds of individuals with an ovation lasting 20 minutes.
-During the rescue, an F-4E piloted by Major Phil Handley shot down a MiG-19 using his guns while flying at over 900 mph — and is the only confirmed supersonic gun kill in history.
+During the rescue, an F-4E piloted by Major Phil Handley and his RIO Jack Smallwood shot down a MiG-19 using his gun while flying at over 900 mph in what is the only confirmed supersonic gun kill in history.

 Recognition

-Stovall had twice flown his HH-53C Jolly Green Giant helicopter further into North Vietnam than had ever been done before.
+Stovall had twice flown his HH-53C further into North Vietnam than had ever been done before.
 For their efforts in rescuing Locher, both Smith and Stovall were awarded the Air Force Cross.
 Stovall's citation described how, "...he willingly returned to this high threat area, braving intense ground fire, to recover the downed airman from deep in North Vietnam."
 Stovall was also recognized with the 1973 Jabara Award for Airmanship.